currinjs/CurrinJS/docs/TRIAGE_AND_LABELS.md

-Several owners have adopted the issue categorization based on [user pain](http://www.lostgarden.com/2008/05/improving-bug-triage-with-user-pain.html) used by AngularJS.
+Several owners have adopted the issue categorization based on [user pain](http://www.lostgarden.com/2008/05/improving-bug-triage-with-user-pain.html) used by CurrinJS.
 In this system every issue is assigned frequency and severity based on which the total user pain score is calculated.

 Following is the definition of various frequency and severity levels: